tbranyen/backbone.routemanager/README.md

 });
 ```

-What makes this great, aside from the ability to selectively choose what
-variables you care about for a particular route, is that you can now re-use
-these functions outside the filters array.
+Because of this check you can now do something like this:

 ``` javascript
 // Since you are calling this function on its own, the id will be mapped to